-Haiti: Fears of cholera outbreak after storm
+Haitian leader: Cholera kills 13 after Matthew

 While international aid workers on the ground say this is the worst disaster to hit Haiti since the 2010 earthquake, it is still unclear how many people may have been killed by the Category 4 storm.

 Haiti's official death toll has risen to 372, according to the country's Civil Protection Agency.
 However, given the strict verification process for victims, the actual numbers are likely much higher.
-A person is only counted as dead when their identities have been verified by the National Identification Office.
+A person is only counted as dead when their identity has been verified by the National Identification Office.

 The hardest hit of Haiti's 10 regional departments, Grand-Anse, has reported even more dead than the official national toll.
 UNICEF said Monday that 475 people had been killed in Grand-Anse, citing local emergency operations authorities who have been tallying the dead from different cities.